primachenko/docs-addon-ipsec/README.md

             Don't update this v1.5 doc.
             However, don't delete the branch either.

+## Book Repo

+The book repo for this product is [docs-book-ipsec](https://github.com/pivotal-cf/docs-book-identity).

 ## Style Guide

 Product name is IPsec Add-on for PCF.
 Notice that the "s" is lowercase.